 - Battery Electric Vehicle (BEV)

 A Battery Electric Vehicle (BEV), also called All-Electric Vehicle (AEV), runs entirely on A battery and electric drive train.
 These sorts of electric cars don’t have an ICE.
 Electricity is stored during a large battery pack that’s charged by plugging into the electricity grid.
 The battery pack, in turn, provides power to at least one or more electric motors to run the electrical car.

 Hybrid Electric Vehicle (HEV)

 This type of hybrid car is usually called a typical hybrid or parallel hybrid.
 HEV has both an ICE and an electrical motor.
 In these sorts of electric cars, the interior combustion engine gets energy from fuel (gasoline et al. sort of fuels), while the motor gets electricity from batteries.
 The internal combustion engine and motor simultaneously rotate the transmission, which drives the wheels.

 PHEV may be a sort of hybrid vehicle that’s both an ICE and a motor, often called a series hybrid. this sort of electrical car offers a choice of fuels.
 This sort of electrical car is powered by a standard fuel (such as gasoline) or an alternate fuel (such as bio-diesel) and by a chargeable battery pack.
 The battery is often charged up with electricity by plugging into a wall socket or electric vehicle charging station (EVCS).

 Fuel Cell Electric Vehicle (FCEV)

-Fuel Cell Electric Vehicles (FCEVs), also referred to as cell vehicles (FCVs) or Zero Emission Vehicle, are sorts of electric cars that employ ‘fuel cell technology to get the electricity required to run the vehicle.
+Fuel Cell Electric Vehicles (FCEVs), also referred to as cell vehicles (FCVs) or Zero Emission Vehicle, are sorts of electric cars that employ electric car conversion kits to get the electricity required to run the vehicle.
 During this sort of vehicle, the energy of the fuel is converted directly into electric energy.